MaxMcIntyre/Year3-Notes/cs346/cs346-notes.md

 ### NameNode:
 * The mastermind of HDFS
 * Store global metadata such as:
-    * The state of the namespace - the set of directories and their file and their hierarchical organisation
+    * The state of the namespace - the set of directories and their files and their hierarchical organisation
     * Access permissions
     * Modification times
     * Locations of the file blocks and their replicas